emh-Jo-Shinner/email-verify-api-docs/docs/glossary.rst

 	ACL
 		**Access Control List.**

-		An ACL is checked against
+		An ACL determines what networking traffic is allowed to pass and what traffic is blocked.

-		the domain calling the :term:`API`.
-ACL authentication does not require a license key and is best in situations where the :term:`API` is being called from client side script such as JavaScript, jQuery, Angular etc.
+		An ACL change is sometimes required to your company firewall in order to access our API.

 	API
 		**Application Programmers Interface.**